 These unaudited condensed consolidated interim financial statements ("interim financial statements") of the Company have been prepared on a historical cost basis, except for certain financial assets which are presented at fair value, in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IASB") ("IFRS") for interim financial statements.
 The interim financial statements have been prepared on a basis consistent with the Company's annual audited consolidated financial statements for the year ended December 31, 2018.
 The interim financial statements are in compliance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34").
 Accordingly, certain information and note disclosure normally included in annual financial statements prepared in accordance with IFRS, have been omitted or condensed.
-During the quarter ended March 31, 2019, there were no significant changes in accounting policies or their application.
+During the quarter ended September 30, 2019, there were no significant changes in accounting policies or their application.

 The preparation of the Company's interim financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the disclosure of contingent liabilities, at the end of the reporting period.
 However, uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of the asset or liability affected in future periods.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements have been set out in Note 2 of the Company's annual audited consolidated financial statements for the year ended December 31, 2018.
-These interim financial statements for the year ended December 31, 2018.
+These interim financial statements should be read in conjunction with the Company's annual audited consolidated financial statements for the year ended December 31, 2018.